DynaMark: A Reinforcement Learning Framework for Dynamic Watermarking in Industrial Machine Tool Controllers: Problem Setup

-It is easy to show that $g_{t}\sim\chi^{2}_{n}$ with $n=|\y_{t}|$ degrees of freedom.
+It is easy to show that $g_{t}\sim\chi^{2}_{n}$ with $n=|\vy_{t}|$ degrees of freedom~\cite{SAINI2022100617}.
 When this probability is low, it means the system is likely to be subject to a certain anomaly or attack.
 Therefore, the test for detecting an attack involves checking $g_t \lessgtr \Tilde{g}$ where $\Tilde{g}$ is an appropriate threshold.
 If $g_{t}$ exceeds the threshold, the $\chi^2$ detector will trigger an alarm.
-Given that watermark signals $\{\phi_t\}$ are known to the operator, and assuming the detector does not use them for state estimation, the following results show the distribution of test statistic $g_t$.